Professor Dominique Brossard leading discussion with graduate students in LSC 700: Colloquium in Life Sciences Communication.

 Prior Coursework

-No credits from graduate work from other institutions are allowed to count toward the degree.
+No credits from graduate work from other institutions are allowed to transfer.

 Students who pursue a thesis-pathway master’s degree will have a limit of four semesters (including summers) during which they can enroll in LSC 990 Research credits.
 Students who have not defended their thesis at the end of the fourth semester in which they are enrolled in LSC 990 will be awarded a professional pathway master’s degree, assuming they have completed all the requirements for the degree.